 Since its inception in 2014, the Flatiron Public Plaza Holiday Design Competition has been a platform for the Flatiron/23rd Street Partnership and Van Alen Institute to deepen their connections with emerging designers and engage with their local neighborhood.
 For the sixth annual competition, Van Alen and the Partnership called for proposals for a highly visible temporary landmark at the heart of the Flatiron District.
-The winning design, Ziggy by Hou de Sousa, will be on view at the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Streets as the centerpiece of the Partnership’s annual “23 Days of Flatiron Cheer” programming.
+The winning design, Ziggy by Hou de Sousa, was on view at the North Flatiron Public Plaza at Broadway, Fifth Avenue and 23rd Streets as the centerpiece of the Partnership’s annual “23 Days of Flatiron Cheer” programming.

 November 18, 2019–January 1, 2020